Baccarat and the Martingale System – Can It Work?

 This system is fun for anybody who likes capitalizing on winning streaks.
 But like the Martingale, it doesn’t do anything to overcome the house edge.

 Another problem is that you put all of your winnings at risk by doubling up over and over.
-This is why many players put a cap on their winning streaks (e.g., 3 wins) and start over when they
+This is why many players put a cap on their winning streaks (e.g., 3 wins) and start over when they reach this point.

 The Grand Martingale